barnburning/alpha/README.md

 # InPsyche

 InPsyche is a Vr project based on the movie burning by Lee- Changdong (2018).
 The goal is to introduce filmgoers the many dualities and interpretations of the many facets of the movie.
-When playing the VR- game, the player enters different rooms originating of concepts of the potagonists in the movie: Jongsu, Haemi and Ben.
+When playing the VR- game, the player enters different rooms originating of concepts of the protagonists in the movie: Jongsu, Haemi and Ben.
 Different SFX and Assets convey the markup of the movie.

 ## Installation